alexmanrique/alexmanrique.github.io/README.md

 # alexmanrique.github.io

-This the repository with source code of my personal website
+This is the repository with the minified, uglyfied, optimized build files of my personal website.

-See it live in www.alexmanrique.com
+I forked https://github.com/gamell/gamell.io into https://github.com/alexmanrique/gamell.io and I adapted it to my resume and skills

-I forked https://github.com/gamell/gamell.io and I adapted it to my resume and skills
+See it live in http://www.alexmanrique.com